Trust thrives only in a moral environment

 Law cannot force an individual to obey it.
 We see on our freeways daily how speed limit laws affect drivers.
 Some comply, too many wildcards don't and drive reckless of safety.
 Why?
 Let's look at that analysis.
 Let's begin with this question: how does knowledge of law (words) force compliance?

-NO LAW stops anyone from breaking it.
 Only two forces are at work to bring compliance to the law.
 Said another way, law’s “power” relies on:

 -